TileDB-Inc/TileDB-Cloud-Java/docs/QueryApi.md

     //ApiKeyAuth.setApiKeyPrefix("Token");

     QueryApi apiInstance = new QueryApi(defaultClient);
-    String namespace = "namespace_example"; // String | namespace array is in (an organization name or user's username) String array = "array_example"; // String | name/uri of array that is url-encoded String type = "type_example"; // String | type of query
+    String workspace = "workspace_example"; // String | the workspace containing the teamspace the array belongs to String teamspace = "teamspace_example"; // String | the teamspace the array belongs to String array = "array_example"; // String | name/uri of array that is url-encoded
+    String type = "type_example"; // String | type of query
     String contentType = "application/json"; // String | Content Type of input and return mime